 Graduate Programs in Hispanic Literary and Cultural Studies at UIC

 Hispanic Literary and Cultural Studies offers M.A. and Ph.D. programs led by internationally renowned faculty in the following areas:

 - Literary and Cultural Studies

 - Intellectual and Political History

-Doctoral students are also encouraged to pursue an Interdepartmental Concentration in Latin American and Latino Studies or an Interdepartmental Concentration in Gender and Women Studies.
+We offer a two-year Master of Arts degree and a Doctoral degree.
+Doctoral students can also pursue an Interdepartmental Concentration in Latin American and Latino Studies or an Interdepartmental Concentration in Gender and Women Studies.

 For more information about our programs, please contact our Director of Graduate Studies.

 For specific information about the MA and PhD programs in Linguistics, please see the Hispanic Studies Graduate Handbook link below.